 A Miami Sol miss prompted a long rebound.
-Leslie catches the outlet pass near half court with no defenders in sight.
-She takes three dribbles, throws down a slam dunk, and raises her hands in triumph.
-She just made history.
-To Leslie, it was something she had been waiting to do in a game since she hammered down her first dunk as a sophomore in high school.
+Leslie caught the outlet pass near half court with no defenders in sight.
+She took three dribbles, threw down a slam dunk, and raised her hands in triumph.
+She had just made a major breakthrough in women's basketball.
+The first female dunker in league history had arrived.

-This feat wouldn't happen again until 2005, when Leslie encored in the WNBA All-Star Game.
-Since, five other woman have dunked in a game as of 2018: Michelle Snow of the Houston Comets, Candace Parker of the Sparks, Sylvia Fowles of the Chicago Sky, Brittney Griner of the Phoenix Mercury, and Jonquel Jones of the Connecticut Sun.
+This feat wouldn't happen again until 2005 when Leslie encored in the WNBA All-Star Game.
+Since, six other woman have dunked in a game as of 2022: Michelle Snow, Candace Parker, Sylvia Fowles, Brittney Griner, Jonquel Jones and Liz Cambage.
+Perhaps we'll get a dunk contest in the next few years!

 The Hall of Fame basketball player isn't just one of the best hoopers ever, she's one of the greatest female athletes of all time.
 She's a scorer, rebounder, winner, and most emphatically, a dunker.